LinuxGamesTV/streamdeck-obs-linux-plugin2/README.md

-# Stream Deck - OBS Studio Linux Plugin 2.0
+# Stream Deck - OBS Studio Plugin 2.0

 This is the source code of the Stream Deck OBS Studio plugin for Windows, macOS and Linux.